redpanda-data/redpanda/docs/www/kubernetes-external-connect.md

 ---
-title: Connect to a Kubernetes cluster from an external client
+title: Kubernetes Quick Start Guide with external connectivity
 order: 0
 ---

-# Connect to a Kubernetes cluster from an external client
+# Kubernetes Quick Start Guide with external connectivity

 The [Kubernetes Quick Start guide](/docs/quick-start-kubernetes) describes how to quickly get up and running with a Kubernetes cluster.
 Those instructions only provide access to the cluster from within the Kuberenetes network.